madrisan/specfile-minio/README.md

 * Official Site: https://min.io
 * GitHub Site: https://github.com/minio/minio

-This repository contains a *specfile* that you can use to build MinIO from the sources.
+This repository contains the *specfile*s that you can use to build MinIO server and client from the sources.

 ## Usage